Expert Advice On Improving Your Home

 Heat Pump conversion: $125

-There are a number of advantages of home solar energy.
-You can qualify for tax benefits, raise your property values, and reduce emissions.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, raise your property values, and save money.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

-It depends on your home's location and what type of panels you're installing.
+It depends on where you live and the kind of panels you plan to use.
 With the winter months in Georgia being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Georgetown, the average amount someone can save is $1,505 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.